ColDog/consul-scheduler/readme.md

 ### Project Goals

-1. Simple to run: One single binary which does not store any state outside of Consul and can run anywhere golang can run.
+1. Simple to run: One single binary which does not store any state outside of the backend.
-2. Scale as far as consul: Use Consul's distributed locking and KV store to scale to multiple datacenters.
+2. Scaling: The scheduler should be able to parallelize it's scheduling capabilities.
-3. Healing: Integrate deeply with Consul's health checking to restart tasks quickly.
+3. Healing: Health checks are a first class citizen, they should be integrated deeply with the scheduler.
 4. Extensible: Write your own scheduler and deploy it easily in any language.